IBM/FoodTrackerBackend/README.md

 ```
 []
 ```
+Alternatively, you can go to [http://localhost:8080/meals](http://localhost:8080/meals) to view a GET request to your server.

 4. Test the POST REST API is running correctly
 In order to test the POST API, we make a similar call, but also sending in a JSON object that matches the Meal data:
 ```